Suor/pg-bricks/README.md

 and construct where conditions.

-Connections are handled automatically: a connection is withheld from a pool or created for you when you need it and returned to pool once you are done.
+Connections are handled automatically: a connection is withheld from a pool or created for you when you need it and returned to the pool once you are done.
 You can also manually get connection:

 ```js